 When you see the first few ants, you can sponge them (and the surrounding area) with soapy water to eliminate the pheromone trail.
 Immediately work to figure out where they’re getting into your house, and begin placing homemade ant bait at the entry points.

-Fill tiny containers (such as bottle caps) with this homemade bait and place them as close to the place where you suspect ants are entering your house.
+Fill tiny containers (such as bottle caps) with this homemade ant bait and place them as close to the place where you suspect ants are entering your house.
 If you see trails of ants, place small containers of the mixture directly in their path.
 This prevents most of them from traveling all around your house if they have easy access to this sugary treat.

 (Have pets or kids who might get into this powdery mixture?
-Try this instead: mix one cup warm water with ½ cup sugar and 3 tablespoons borax.
+Try this instead: mix one cup of warm water with ½ cup sugar and 3 tablespoons of borax.
 Soak it up with cotton balls and place them in shallow dishes near ant trails.)

 Spray vinegar near baseboards, in any cracks, and on countertops where they may be traveling.
-You can allow vinegar to dry on surfaces or wipe with a clean cloth – this eliminates their chemical trail and will deter some of the stragglers.
+You can allow the vinegar to dry on surfaces or wipe with a clean cloth – this eliminates their chemical trail and will deter some of the stragglers.
 Repeat several times a day. (find white vinegar here)

-They will typically live outdoors very close to the house, and eventually enter your house in search of food and water.
+They will typically live outdoors very close to the house, and eventually, enter your house in search of food and water.

-How to find the nest
+How to Find the Carpenter Ants Nest

 Carpenter ants live in wood and tunnel through it.
 The best clue to look for is small piles of very fine sawdust – the remains of the wood they have chewed through.
-You will typically find carpenter ant nests in moist wood in foundations, decks, wood piles near your house, trees, gaps between boards, etc.
+You will typically find carpenter ant nests in moist wood in foundations, decks, woodpiles near your house, trees, gaps between boards, etc.

 If you take some time to figure out where ants are entering the house, you can usually track them back to a nest.
 It’s easiest if you kill all the ants in sight, then watch for new ants to appear to determine their general entry point.
-This may give clues to holes that need to be sealed up, rotting foundation where they’re living, or cracks under doors they’re traveling under.
+This may give clues to holes that need to be sealed up, rotting foundations where they’re living, or cracks under doors they’re traveling under.

 The best natural remedy we have found for eradicating carpenter ants is Diatomaceous Earth (DE).
 DE is completely natural and organic.
 It is made from tiny skeletal remains of algae-like plants.

-DE is a lethal dust for insects.
-Its microscopic razor sharp edges will cut through the body of insects, drying them out and killing them.
+DE is lethal dust for insects.
+Its microscopic razor-sharp edges will cut through the body of insects, drying them out and killing them.
 If ingested by carpenter ants, it will shred their insides.
 There are different types of DE, so keep in mind you must get food grade DE for pest control.
 (You do not want the DE that is sold for swimming pools – it has a different make-up.)

 Food grade DE is completely safe to be used around kids and pets and can be sprinkled around the home and yard without posing a threat.
-Find food grade Diatomaceous Earth here.
+Find food-grade Diatomaceous Earth here.

 The best advice I can give to get the most out of your DE treatments is to stay on top of it!
 This pesky ant species may relocate their nests and find new ways into your house.
 If you see a resurgence, put your detective hat back on and find that nest.

-Here are some remedies DIY Natural readers (thanks y’all!) have used to treat ant problems:
+Here are some remedies DIY Natural readers (thanks Y’all!) have used to treat ant problems:

 - Some ants like protein and grease.
 Mix a spoonful of peanut butter with 1 tablespoon of sugar and 1 teaspoon of borax.
 Using a plastic straw, tap the end into the mixture repeatedly until the straw is full of the mixture.
 Cut the straw into ½ inch pieces and place them next to ant trails.

-- Put a few drops of peppermint essential oil on a cotton ball and place in areas ants are crawling around. (find 100% pure essential oils here)
+- Put a few drops of peppermint essential oil on a cotton ball and place it in areas ants are crawling around. (find 100% pure essential oils here)

 - Sprinkle cinnamon (being careful not to get it on things that will stain) near entry points.